Skip to contents

 remotes::install_github("ropengov/eurostat")

-Overall, the eurostat package includes the following functions:
+Overall, the eurostat package includes the following user-facing functions:

 check_access_to_data Check access to ec.europe.eu